 I’m Making Sales Over the Internet.
 Do I Have to Collect Sales Tax on All the Sales I Make?

-Whether the order is placed over the Internet or through traditional means, if a company has nexus in the state to which the product is being shipped, sales tax should be billed and collected.
+Whether the order is placed over the Internet or through traditional means, if a company has nexus in the state to which the product is being shipped, sales tax should be billed, collected, and remitted to the state of the ship to address.

 For example, if a Pennsylvania retailer makes a taxable sale and ships the item to a customer in Pennsylvania, the retailer has nexus and sales tax is collected on the sale.
 If the Pennsylvania retailer ships the item to a customer in any other state, they will be required to register and collect sales tax if they have nexus in the state into which they are shipping.

-NOTE: On June 21, 2018, the U.S. Supreme Court issued its decision in South Dakota v.
-Wayfair.
-This decision overruled the physical presence rule for sales tax nexus for sales made over the internet, meaning states now have right to require tax collection from online merchants and other remote sellers with no physical presence in their states.
-Looking strictly at the South Dakota economic nexus legislation that was addressed in this case, South Dakota’s law minimizes the burden on out-of-state sellers.
+On June 21, 2018, the U.S. Supreme Court issued its decision in South Dakota v.
+Wayfair, Inc., addressing South Dakota’s economic nexus law.
+This decision overruled the physical presence rule for sales tax nexus for sales made over the internet.
+States now have right to require tax collection from online retailers and other remote sellers that do not have physical presence in their states.
+Looking strictly at the South Dakota economic nexus legislation addressed in the case, South Dakota’s law minimizes the burden on online and out-of-state sellers.
 The legislation provides a safe harbor for small sellers: a remote seller must make in-state sales exceeding $100,000 or makes 200 or more separate sales transactions in the previous or current calendar year for the nexus provision to apply.
 The legislation also ensures that the nexus provision does not apply retroactively.